tp1de/ioBroker.ems-esp/README.md

 -->
 ### **WORK IN PROGRESS**
 * dependabot
-* test and realase with node 24.x
+* test and release with node 24.x

 ### 6.0.0 (2025-05-08)
 * ems-esp: NEW encrypt ems token - token needs to be re-entered